Coalgebraic Tools for Randomness-Conserving Protocols: Reductions

 Let $m=\floor{k\log_c d}$.
 Then $c^m \le d^k < c^{m+1}$.
 It follows that

 Let the $c$-ary expansion of $d^k$ be

 where $0\le a_i \le c-1$, $a_m\neq 0$.

-The protocol $P_k$ is defined as follows.
+Intuitively, the protocol $P_k$ operates as follows.
 Do $k$ calls on the $d$-uniform distribution.
 For each $0\le i\le m$, for $a_ic^i$ of the possible outcomes, emit a $c$-ary string of length $i$, every possible such string occurring exactly $a_i$ times.
 For $a_0$ outcomes, nothing is emitted, and this is lost entropy, but this occurs with probability $a_0d^{-k}$.
 After that, restart the protocol.